thomashenson/add-bitbucket-group/README.md

 ### Run the Script ###

-To run the script, simply run the following commands:
+To run the script, simply run the following commands, with 'x' being incremental versions:

-    docker build -t update-groups:1.0 .
+    docker build -t update-groups:1.x .
-    docker run -i update-groups:1.0
+    docker run update-groups:1.x

-You will be prompted for:
+You will need to create a 'vars.json' file in the root directory of the cloned repository, formatted as follows:

+    {
+        "username": "joe.bloggs",
+        "password": "password",
+        "workspace_id": "my-workspace",
+        "repo_slug": "my-repository",
+        "group_owner": "group-owner",
+        "group_slug": "my-group",
+        "privilege": "write"
+    }

 * **Username:** This is your personal Bitbucket username.
 * **Password:** You will need to generate an [app password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/#:~:text=each%20app%20password.-,Create%20an%20app%20password,-To%20create%20an) for this. **